-The Chief of Public Safety is directly responsible to the Office of the Vice President for Finance.
+The Chief of Public Safety is directly responsible to the Office of the President.
 The Chief assumes command of assignment of all police staff members; directs the work of police personnel; observes the efficiency of the police officers, and instructs them in the performance of patrolmen duties; takes personal command of the patrolman organization in times of emergencies; supervises investigations; and coordinates the work of the Police Force members on their assignments.